Sraint2004/The-White-Battlefield/README.md

 ## Released

-1. Plane detection and material replacement,
+1. Plane detection and material replacement
-2. Random enemy generation on AR planes,
+2. Random enemy generation on AR planes
-3. Particle system and special effects production,
+3. Particle system and special effects production
-4. Gesture recognition and interaction,
+4. Gesture recognition and interaction
-5. Scoring determination and game timing,
+5. Scoring determination and game timing
-6. UI design.
+6. Existing UI design.

 ## In progress

-1. Design and interaction settings for the start screen UI.
+1. Design and interaction settings for the start screen UI
-2. Creation of snowball trailing effects and effects for when enemies are not hit.
+2. Creation of snowball trailing effects and effects for when enemies are not hit
-3. Sound effects production.
+3. Sound effects production
-4. Optimization of the end game screen and game restart.
+4. Optimization of the end game screen and game restart

 ## Planned

-1. Snow particle landing effects.
+1. Snow particle landing effects
-2. Update game boss types,
+2. Update game boss types
-3. Game level design,
+3. Game level design
-4. Snowball appearance customization.
+4. Snowball appearance customization

 ## Under Consideration